MontiCore/montithings/README.md

 - [OpenDDS][opendds] (only for DDS communication)
 - A `settings.xml` file from the SE chair (for accessing the dependencies of this project)

-On Linux, you can use our script for installing everything except OpenDDS:
+On Ubuntu 20.04, you can use our script for installing everything except OpenDDS:
 ```
 git clone git@git.rwth-aachen.de:monticore/montithings/core.git
 cd core